iceeburr/roblox-template/.github/ISSUE_TEMPLATE/enhancement.md

 name: "Feature Request"
-description: Create a new report for a bug.
+description: "Create a new report for a bug."
 title: "Summarize your report."
 labels: ["enhancement"]
-assignees: iceeburr
+assignees: "iceeburr"
 body:
   - type: dropdown
-    id: "suggestion-type"
+    id: suggestion-type
     attributes:
       label: "Suggestion Type"
       description: "What are you suggesting?"